Bangkok

 When we asked people living in Bangkok about club and activities where newcomers can meet others, they responded:

 "Expats in Bangkok often join clubs and activities such as language exchange groups, sports teams, and international organizations.
 Expats can also meet people by attending events such as art exhibitions, music concerts, and food festivals.
-Additionally, many expats find it helpful to join online forums and social media groups related to their interests, as well as attending networking events and meetups," explained one expat living in Bangkok, Thailand.
+Additionally, many expats find it helpful to join online forums and social media groups related to their interests, as well as attending networking events and meetups," said one expat who made the move to Bangkok.

 What should I bring when moving to Bangkok?